twilfredo/qemu-spdm-emulation-guide/README.md

 To summarise, we are virtualizing a `q35` machine (this is the only `x86-64` machine type to support PCIe).
 The machine emulates an NVMe controller that points `blknvme` (file we made) for it's namespace storage.
-The `spdm=2323` option to the NVMe device tells us on which port to look for `spdm-emu-responder`.
+The `spdm=2323` option to the NVMe device tells us on which port to look for `spdm-responder`.
-`spdm-emu` currently uses port `2323`.
+`spdm-emu` and `spdm-utils` both currently use port `2323`.

-If `spdm-emu` is not started prior to QEMU, QEMU will fail to start with an appropriate error.
+If an `spdm-responder` (`spdm-emu` or `spdm-utils`) is not started prior to QEMU, QEMU will fail to start with an appropriate error.

 Finally run:
 ```shell